 If multi_view_mv_pred_flag is equal to 0, the flags availableFlagIvMC and availableFlagIvDC are set equal to 0.

 Otherwise (multi_view_mv_pred_flag is equal to 1), the derivation process for the inter-view merge candidates as specified in subclause G.8.5.2.1.9 is invoked with the luma locations ( xC, yC ) and ( xP, yP ), the coding block size nCS, the variables nPSW and nPSH, and the partition index partIdx, as the inputs and the output is assigned to the view order index of the reference view refViewIdx, the availability flags availableFlagIvMC and availableFlagIvDC, the reference indices refIdxLXIvMC and refIdxLXIvDC, the prediction list utilization flags predFlagLXIvMC and predFlagLXIvDC, and the motion vectors mvLXIvMC and mvLXIvDC (with X being 0 or 1, respectively), and the disparity vector mvDisp.

+Depending on view_synthesis_pred_flag, the following applies.

+If view_synthesis_pred_flag is equal to 0, the availableFlagN is set equal to 0, both components mvL0VSP and mvL1VSP are set equal to 0, refIdxL0VSP and refIdxL1VSP are set equal to -1, and preFlagL0VSP and predFlagL1VSP are set equal to 0.

+Otherwise (view_synthesis_pred_flag is equal to 1), the derivation process for the view synthesis prediction merge candidate as specified in subclause G.8.5.2.1.3 is invoked with with the luma locations ( xC, yC ) and ( xP, yP ), the coding block size nCS, the variables nPSW and nPSH, and the partition index partIdx as input and the output is assigned to the availability flag, availableFlagVSP, the reference indices refIdxL0VSP and refIdxL1VSP, the prediction list utilization flags predFlagL0VSP and predFlagL1VSP, the motion vectors mvL0VSP and mvL1VSP, and refViewIdx.

 The merge candidate list, mergeCandList, is constructed as specified by the following ordered steps.